 This analysis addresses investigates fatal youth encounters with police by estimating the odds that individuals under the age of 25 will have a fatal interaction with police using hierarchical linear modeling and data from the Law Enforcement Management and Administrative Statistics (LEMAS) survey, collected by the Bureau of Justice Statistics, and Census characteristics.
 We find that the agency odds of killing someone under the age of 25 is highest for Hispanics at a ratio of 4 to 1, and significant for African Americans at a ratio of 3 to 1, in comparison to white Americans, after including geospatial characteristics, and measures of agency social cohesion, accountability, and community engagement.

-Study 3 is scheduled to be released in early April 2018.
+Study 3 is scheduled to be released in September 2018.